 “Investors are selling gold now to seek cash and rebalance their investment portfolio because of concerns about the euro- zone sovereign-debt crisis,” said Cheng, who’s been in the gold industry since 1985.
 “The fundamental reasons for investing in gold remain very strong, so these investors will return.”

 Bullion has rallied for 11 years, gaining through the financial crisis that started in 2008, as investors bought the metal to protect their wealth from currency debasement and inflation.
-Goldman Sachs Group Inc. (GS) said in a May 9 report the precious metal remains the so-called currency of last resort.
+Goldman Sachs Group Inc. (GS:US) said in a May 9 report the precious metal remains the so-called currency of last resort.

 Demand in China totaled 255.2 tons in the three months to March 31 from 232.5 tons a year earlier, the council said in the report.
 Investment demand gained 13 percent, while jewelry demand increased 7.9 percent to 156.6 tons, making China the world’s largest jewelry market for a third quarter.